flutter/website/src/content/ui/interactivity/focus.md

 The `FocusNode.unfocus()` API tells a node to "give up the focus".
-While it does remove focus from the node, note that you can't "unfocus" all nodes.
+While it does remove focus from the node, you can't "unfocus" all nodes.
 If you remove focus from a node, it must pass the focus somewhere else, since there is _always_ a primary focus.
 When a node calls `unfocus()`, focus can pass to one of two nodes.
-It can pass to either the nearest `FocusScopeNode` or a node in the same scope that had focus earlier.
+It can pass to either the nearest ancestor `FocusScopeNode` in the focus tree or a node in the same scope that had focus earlier.
 Which one depends upon the `disposition` argument you give to `unfocus()`.
 To better control where the focus passes when you remove it from a node,